 In many ways, the economic success of open source appears to be a paradox.
 How can companies make money of software they are making available for free?
 There are many answers to this question, as discussed in the next section.
-This paper focuses on one particular category of firms, called commercial open source firms [29] [9].
-Commercial open source firms are firms that are the sole owner of a product they generate revenue from.
+This paper focuses on one particular category of firms, called single-vendor commercial open source firms [29] [9].
+Single-vendor commercial open source firms are firms are firms that are the sole owner of a product they generate revenue from.
 Examples are MySQL, SugarCRM, Jaspersoft, and Alfresco.
-According to a recent Gartner report, by 2012 more than 50% of all revenue generated from open source software projects will come from projects under a single vendor's patronage, that is, from commercial open source [18].
+According to a recent Gartner report, by 2012 more than 50% of all revenue generated from open source software projects will come from projects under a single vendor's patronage, that is, from single-vendor open source [18].

-The benefits of commercial open source stem from the creation of an active and engaged user community around the product while at the same time preventing the emergence of competitors from that community.
+The benefits of single-vendor commercial open source stem from the creation of an active and engaged user community around the product while at the same time preventing the emergence of competitors from that community.
 In a nutshell, this community helps the company get to market faster, create a superior product, and sell more easily, all at a lower cost than possible for traditional competitors.
 In exchange, the company offers a professionally developed product of compelling value to the community that this community is free to use under an open source license.

-The contribution of this paper is to comprehensively present the core properties of the business models underlying commercial open source companies.
-Prior work typically addressed open source in general without special consideration for commercial open source.
-This paper reviews every relevant business function and how it works in a commercial open source business model.
-Methodologically, the paper is based on the reception of interviews and presentations by practitioners of commercial open source as well as the author's review of the behavior of commercial open source firms in the marketplace.
+The contribution of this paper is to comprehensively present the core properties of the business models underlying single-vendor commercial open source companies.
+Prior work typically addressed open source in general without special consideration for single-vendor open source.
+This paper reviews every relevant business function and how it works in a single-vendor commercial open source business model.
+Methodologically, the paper is based on the reception of interviews and presentations by practitioners of single-vendor open source as well as the author's review of the behavior of open source firms in the marketplace.